wix/Detox/docs/Guide.Migration.md

 1. Jest file-level summary logs take precedence over 'plain' output, which makes them and all other logs (e.g. user in-test logging) seem cluttered.
 2. Plain logs output is batched, and thus often does not show in real-time as the test is run.
 This is particularly annoying when running tests on the local computer.
-3. Jest offeres no spec-level logging => no way to tell what's running "right now" and which test created what log-outputs.
+3. Jest offers no spec-level logging => no way to tell what's running "right now" and which test created what log-outputs.

 _Put in simple words, Jest is optimized for running tests concurrently using multiple workers.
 This isn't the case when writing/debugging tests on a local machine._